Trump’s New York Buildings Must Decrease Emissions Or Face Millions In Climate Fines

 — The Guardian (@guardian) May 13, 2019

-As of now, The Trump Organization has not issued a comment.
+As of now, the Trump Organization has not issued a comment.
 But Trump has a history of fighting regulations.
-Splinter reports that back in the ’90s he lobbied against a requirement for sprinklers in residential buildings, and during his presidency he has fought the country’s regulatory scheme.
+Splinter reports that back in the ’90s, he lobbied against a requirement for sprinklers in residential buildings.
+During his presidency, he has fought the country’s regulatory scheme.
 In all likelihood, he won’t go down paying climate fines without some sort of a fight.

 As The Inquisitr reported, a recent report — also from The Guardian — revealed that about 96 percent of national parks in the United States have “significant” air quality problems.

-Stephanie Kodish, director of the Clean Air program at the NPCA, believes that actions must be taken to save these parks.
+Stephanie Kodish, director of the Clean Air program at the National Parks Conservation Association (NPCA), believes that actions must be taken to save these parks.

 “We are not doing right by the places that we most cherish.
 By protecting these places we are protecting each other, our communities and we are protecting the planet.”